Skip to content

 How does the fishery impact the people and community?

 The commercial harvest of White Shrimp alone was worth over $200 million.
 This makes the commercial shrimp fishery in the southeast one of the most economically important fisheries.
-Wood’s Fisheries is one of the largest private employers in Gulf Counties with a higher average pay rate for general labor pay rate.
+Wood’s Fisheries is one of the largest private employers in Gulf Counties, with a higher average pay rate for general labor pay rate.
 Read about our commitment to our boats, employees, vendors, customers, and community.